 Before You Start

-Course selection in Grade 8 is limited as it is purposely designed to provide our youngest students with an opportunity to explore a wide number of courses to find your strengths and interests.
-Students have a little more choice in Grade 9 and this flexibility increases steadily each year through to Grade 12.
-Remember that your official Ministry of Education graduation transcript will show all courses and marks from Grades 10, 11 and 12.
+For current Grade 7 students, course selection in Grade 8 is limited as it is purposely designed to provide our youngest students with an opportunity to explore a wide number of courses to find your strengths and interests.
+Our counsellors will visit your school to help you complete this process.
+RHS students have a little more choice in Grade 9 and this flexibility increases steadily each year through to Grade 12.
+Remember that your official Ministry of Education graduation transcript will show all final marks from Grades 10, 11 and 12 courses and many universities, including UBC, are currently changing the courses they will use for admissions purposes.
 As you plan for your graduation, students should be thinking about their post-secondary plans.
 However, students are still able to consider a wide variety of high school courses while completing necessary university and college prerequisites.
 Our counsellors and Career Information Advisor can help you understand the courses you need to graduate, the courses which are prerequisites for post-secondary programs, and the courses which may be of benefit for future careers.

-2. Choose 'alternative' courses carefully - these will be courses you will take if your first choice is full, is in conflict with other courses you have selected or if the course is not offered due to a lack of enrollment.
+2. Choose 'alternative' courses carefully - these will be courses you will take if your first choice is full, if there is only one class and it is in conflict with other courses you have selected or if the course is not offered due to insufficient enrollment.
+Please note - in all programs in the school, if not enough students select a course, it will not be scheduled.
+This is applicable to all courses and programs offered at our school - including I.B. courses.

-3. Ask questions - current teachers, parents, older students, the I.B.
+3. Ask questions - current teachers, parents, older siblings and other students, the I.B.
 Coordinator and your counsellor are all great sources of information.

 5. If you are entering the I.B.
-Diploma Programme in Grade 11, go to this website: https://rhsib.wordpress.com.
+Diploma Programme in Grade 11, go to this website: https://rhsib.wordpress.com or contact the I.B.
+Coordinator Mr. Miller directly if you have questions at email@example.com